-This grilled chicken recipe combines sweet, salty and aromatic flavors into a simple but sophisticated Asian-inspired dish.
-The fresh ginger gives it little kick, but the sesame and honey help to mellow it out.
+This grilled chicken recipe combines sweet, salty, and aromatic flavors into a simple but sophisticated Asian-inspired dish.
+The fresh ginger gives it a little kick, while the sesame and honey help to mellow it out.
+After a few hours in the marinade, the chicken is put on the grill for just a few minutes a side, making this the ideal dish for a busy weeknight but delicious enough for sharing with guests.

 - 2 tablespoons honey